Student's Guide to MLA Style (2021) | Citation & Format

 MLA style citations are commonly used by students and academics in the humanities.
-This guide follows the 8th (most recent) edition of the MLA Handbook, published by the Modern Language Association in 2016.
+This guide follows the 9th edition (the most recent) of the MLA Handbook, published by the Modern Language Association in 2021.

 To cite sources in MLA style, you need